pingancheng96/Bowling-Challenge/README.md

 ### 2.2 Our Design

-Conceptually, it will be simpler and cleaner to encapsulate the relevant game information into a `BowlingScoreboard` class, and only expose methods for registering a roll, displaying the scoreboard, clearing the scoreboard, and fetching the current score.
+Conceptually, it will be simpler and cleaner to encapsulate the relevant scoreboard information and operations into a `BowlingScoreboard` class, and only expose methods for registering a roll, displaying the scoreboard, clearing the scoreboard, and fetching the current score.

 Inside the `BowlingScoreboard` class, we make another layer of abstraction to separate frame-specific information and operations into another class `Frame`.
 This is based on the fact that each game consists of ten frames, and each frame is a relatively self-contained entity, i.e., it has its own rolls, types, etc. Furthermore, the calculation of the current score and the displaying of the scoreboard both rely heavily on the concept of frames.